 The charity's core work focuses on using angling as the vehicle to improve young people's personal and social skills and to help them access the well-documented benefits of angling.
-Although this mainly involves working with groups of young people in blocks of six weeks, during 2019/20 we continued to deliver more one-to-one programmes and longer programmes.
+Although this mainly involves working with groups of young people in blocks of six weeks, we have been limited to more one-to-one and small group programmes in order to maintain social distancing.
 These have included work experience opportunities and Duke of Edinburgh Bronze Skills Award sessions.